 The inherent challenge here is the need to bridge this language gap and create inclusive taxonomy that is easily understandable for everyone.

-YesPlz has addressed this challenge by supplementing text-based searches with visual searches.
-We’ve developed a Style Filter that allows shoppers to visually communicate exactly what they are looking for, without any prior knowledge of taxonomies.
+YesPlz AI has addressed this challenge by supplementing text-based searches with visual searches.
+We’ve developed the virtual mannequin filter that allows shoppers to visually communicate exactly what they are looking for, without any prior knowledge of taxonomies.
 We tested our filter with shoppers and learned that people like to communicate their desired styles through visual elements rather than using relevant keywords to describe the style.

 “I’m a visual person” was a sentiment expressed by several participants.